Sony A7R III vs HX99

 The Sony A7R III has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the A7R III and the HX99 write their files to SDXC or Memory Stick PRO Duo cards.
 The A7R III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the HX99 only has one slot.
-The A7R III supports UHS-II cards on its first slot and UHS-I on its second one, while the HX99 cannot take advantage of Ultra High Speed SD cards.
+The A7R III supports UHS-II cards (on its first slot), while the HX99 can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha A7R III and Sony Cyber-shot DSC-HX99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 |Sony A9 II||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y|